IGNOU Bachelor of Arts (Psychology) (BA) | Management Studies

 Loading...

-You can download previous IGNOU BGS-002 question papers for free right here on IGNOUSolver!
-We provide easy access to past papers for sessions like January 2026 and July 2025 to aid your preparation.
+You can download IGNOU BGS-002 question papers for free on IGNOUSolver.
+We provide access to a wide range of past examination papers, including those for the January 2026 and July 2025 sessions, to aid in your exam preparation.

-To prepare for the BGS-002 exam, thoroughly read the IGNOU study materials.
-Focus on understanding the interplay between gender roles, scientific advancements, and societal changes.
-Practice answering previous question papers, paying attention to analytical and critical thinking required for the questions.
+To prepare for the BGS-002 exam, thoroughly read your IGNOU study materials.
+Focus on understanding the interconnections between gender, science, technology, and society.
+Practice answer writing using previous question papers and create summaries of key concepts and feminist theories discussed.